Buying guide

 AI summary

-Buying off the plan involves purchasing a property from a developer before construction is complete.
-This offers a brand new home built to the latest code, with potential for capital growth before you even move in.
+Buying off the plan means purchasing a property from a developer before construction is finished.
+This can secure a brand-new home, built to the latest code, with potential for capital gains.

-- Get legal advice on the contract, especially the sunset clause for delays.
+- Seeking legal advice on the contract, especially the sunset clause for delays

 What does buying off the plan mean?